Department: School of Journalism & Communication

 Interested candidates should submit a letter of interest, CV, and the names of four academic references.

-The School of Journalism and Communication (SOJC) at the University of Oregon seeks a tenure-track assistant professor with professional experience in public relations/advertising/strategic communication to join a nationally recognized program that emphasizes experiential learning, strategic thinking, and a commitment to social progress and diversity.
+The School of Journalism and Communication (SOJC) at the University of Oregon seeks a tenure-track assistant professor in media studies, with an emphasis in game studies and related issues for digital media and society, to join a nationally recognized program that emphasizes critical thinking, media literacy, experiential learning, and a commitment to social progress and diversity.

 Ideal assistant professor candidates will have a Ph.D.
 (ABD considered), a well-defined research agenda with evidence of scholarly publication, and a demonstrated teaching ability at the collegiate level.
 Experience with applying for and securing external grants from relevant government and private sources is especially desired.
-Professional experience in relevant areas is desired but not required.
-The ideal candidate will have scholarly expertise in the areas discussed above, offering the ability to research, teach, create, and lead in an innovative fashion.
+Professional experience in game design/development and/or other relevant forms of digital media work is desired but not required.
+The ideal candidate will offer the ability to research, teach, and lead in an innovative fashion.

-The candidate should demonstrate the ability to teach courses in social media strategy, data analytics, and others in our public relations and/or advertising undergraduate areas.
-Teaching opportunities in the candidate’s additional areas of specialization (if applicable) are potentially available across the undergraduate curriculum, as well as in our academic master’s and doctoral programs in Media Studies, the new professional master’s program in Advertising and Brand Responsibility that launches in fall 2018, and the Strategic Communication professional master’s program at our Portland Turnbull Center.
+The candidate should demonstrate the ability to teach courses in game studies, digital media and society, and other areas of the media studies undergraduate area.
+Teaching opportunities in the candidate’s additional areas of specialization (if applicable) are potentially available across the undergraduate curriculum, as well as in our academic master’s and doctoral programs in Media Studies and our graduate professional programs in both Eugene and Portland.
 Additionally, the ability to teach courses in ethics and media law may be given special consideration.

 Department or Program Summary